Machine-Learned Exclusion Limits without Binning: Introduction

 The structure of the paper is the following: Section~\ref{sec:method} is devoted to summarizing the main features of the MLL method with the relevant expressions for the calculation of exclusion limits and the implementation of KDE in it.
-In Section~\ref{sec:apps} we show the performance of the MLL method with KDE in two different application examples: in Section~\ref{sec:pdf} a case where the true probability density functions (PDFs) are known, through a toy model generated with multivariate Gaussian distributions; and in Section~\ref{sec:zprime}, we present an HL-LHC study for Sequential Standard Model (SSM)~\cite{Altarelli:1989ff} $Z^\prime$ bosons decaying into lepton pairs, comparing the MLL+KDE performance for estimating 95\% CL exclusion limits with the results obtained applying a binned likelihood to the machine learning classifier output and also with respect to the projections reported by the ATLAS Collaboration for an LHC center-of-mass energy of $\sqrt{s} =$ 14 TeV with a total integrated luminosity of ${\cal L} =$ 3 ab$^{-1}$~\cite{ATLAS:2018tvr}.
+In Section~\ref{sec:apps} we show the performance of the MLL method with KDE and analyze the application of this unbinned method to the ML output space in different examples: in Section~\ref{sec:pdf} a case where the true probability density functions (PDFs) are known, through a toy model generated with multivariate Gaussian distributions; in Section~\ref{sec:heavyhiggs} we present an LHC analysis for the search for new heavy neutral Higgs bosons at $\sqrt{s}$ = 8 TeV and luminosity of 20 fb$^{-1}$, estimating not only exclusion limits, but also comparing our results with those report in~\cite{Baldi:2014kfa}; and in Section~\ref{sec:zprime} we present an HL-LHC study for Sequential Standard Model (SSM)~\cite{Altarelli:1989ff} $Z^\prime$ bosons decaying into lepton pairs, comparing the MLL+KDE performance for estimating 95\% CL exclusion limits with the results obtained applying a binned likelihood to the machine learning classifier output and also with respect to the projections reported by the ATLAS Collaboration for an LHC center-of-mass energy of $\sqrt{s} =$ 14 TeV with a total integrated luminosity of ${\cal L} =$ 3 ab$^{-1}$~\cite{ATLAS:2018tvr}.
 Finally, Section~\ref{sec:concl} summarizes our more important results and conclusions.